SBNTT/Sapin/docs/template_syntax/loops.md

 When using one of the looping attributes first, the only conditional attribute allowed is `:if`.
 In this situation, the conditional expression acts as a **filter** on the list (imagine an if statement inside a for[*each*] loop).

-This template only render numbers from the array that are even:
+This template only render even numbers:
 ```html title="Filter array's elements to render"
 <span
     :foreach="$this->numbers as $number"